spctrlr/Manual-Testing/README.md

-# Manual testing project OpenCard(opencart-4.0.2.1)
+# Manual testing project

+## Summary
 OpenCart is an online store management system developed by Hong Kong-based OpenCart Limited.
 It is PHP-based, using a MySQLi (MySQL, MariaDB, Percona Server) or PostgreSQL database and HTML components.[2]
 Support is provided for different languages and currencies.
 It is freely available under the GNU General Public License.
+More at [Wikipedia](https://en.wikipedia.org/wiki/OpenCart) or [OpenCart](https://www.opencart.com/).

+The repo contains two folders and the tested OpenCart version.
+Linux folder contains ***.odt*** format and Windows folder ***.xlsx*** format.
+I don't own any responsibility how ***.xlsx*** files will be  displayed, there is possibility they will not be as functional as ***.odt*** ones

-### Tests and test environment are created under linux at the time of testing.
+Tests and test environment are created under linux at the time of testing.

-# Requirements
+## Requirements
 Since the project is not going to be uploaded, we need to install the following:<br>
 <br>
 **PHP 5.4**<br>